How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 A separate car insurance policy covers at least the minimum legal requirements of the country you’re in.
 You’ll upgrade it to a comprehensive cover if you feel the need.

 Depending on the country you live in, you may also have a medical insurance policy to cover any health care you may need.

 Then you’d take out a travel insurance policy for your annual vacation.

 But when you live in a van, the world of insurance changes.
 When you travel and work in a van too, it’s different again.

 We’ll try to break it down for you.

 If you’re travelling away from your home country, we encourage you to take out a travel insurance policy.

-This is no different for van dwellers than for anyone else, expect you probably need a long term travel insurance policy.
+This is no different for van dwellers than for anyone else, except you probably need a long-term travel insurance policy.

-A good policy will cover accidents, high risk activities and some will cover expensive gadgets you carry too.
+A good policy will cover accidents, and high-risk activities, and some will cover expensive RV gadgets you carry too.

 If you have an accident and need medical care, or worse, medical evacuation the costs can run into the hundreds of thousands, if not millions of pounds.